 Cash-out refinances also have drawbacks.
 For example, your lender will require you to leave a minimum amount of equity within the home.
 Therefore, the part of your equity that’s accessible may be inadequate for accomplishing your goals, causing you to seek forms of debt that can satisfy your needs but have higher interest rates.

 In addition, the interest rate on your refinanced mortgage will reflect the current economy.
-For instance, if you bought your house when interest rates were low, a refinance might double your interest rate.
-In that case, leaving your mortgage as is and taking out a second mortgage through a home equity loan might be more financially sound.
+For instance, if you bought your house when interest rates were low, a refinance now could increase your interest rate.
+In that case, leaving your mortgage as is and taking out a second mortgage through a home equity loan or using a HELOC might be more financially sound.

-Finally, cash-out refinances have closing costs of 2% – 6% of the loan amount you pay up front or roll into the loan.
+Finally, cash-out refinances have closing costs of 2% – 6% of the loan amount.
+These can be paid up front or rolled into the loan.
 So if you’re considering using a cash-out refinance because you’re lacking funds, it might be hard to pay upfront closing costs.

-A home equity line of credit (HELOC) turns your equity into a revolving line of credit, meaning you can borrow against your equity at will instead of receiving a one-time lump sum.
-You can think of a HELOC as your equity transforming into a credit card you can access during a specified timespan (known as the draw period), typically lasting 5 – 10 years.
+A home equity line of credit (HELOC) turns your equity into credit, meaning you can borrow against your equity at will instead of receiving a one-time lump sum.
+You can think of a HELOC as transforming your equity into a credit card you can access during a specified timespan (known as the draw period), typically lasting 5 – 10 years.

 During the draw period, you’ll pay minimum or interest-only monthly payments on any debt you’ve incurred.
 When the draw period expires, the repayment period begins, in which you have 10 – 20 years to repay the whole balance.

-As with a cash-out refinance, your lender will hold financial standards to your application for a HELOC:
+As with a cash-out refinance, your lender will hold your application to set financial requirements for a HELOC, such as:

-- Your debt-to-income (DTI) ratio usually has to be less than 43%.
+- Your debt-to-income ratio usually has to be less than 43%.

 - Your credit score should be 620 or higher, with better scores helping you obtain better interest rates.

 HELOCs also give you more control over your equity so that you only borrow what you need.
-Borrowing as you go can leave you with a lower total debt than a home equity loan, which comes to you in one lump sum.
+Borrowing as you go can leave you with a lower total debt than a home equity loan or cash-out refinance, which comes to you in one lump sum.

 Repayment for HELOCs is also less stringent because the first 5 – 10 years require interest payments only.
-This feature lowers expenses during the first part of the loan.
+This results in lower expenses during the first part of the loan.

-HELOCs aren’t suitable for every situation because of certain pitfalls.
+HELOCs aren’t suitable for every situation.
 First, since it turns your equity into a revolving line of credit, a HELOC makes less sense if you have a sole, giant expense you can’t afford.
 A home equity loan or cash-out refinance can give you the lump sum needed.

 Also, your lender might stipulate specific minimum withdrawals during the draw period, forcing you to borrow more money than you need.
-Expenses of a HELOC increase further because of closing costs, maintenance fees, early payoff fees, inactivity fees, and transaction fees.
+The costs of a HELOC can also increase because of expenses such as closing costs, maintenance fees, early payoff fees, inactivity fees and transaction fees.

-Another issue to remember with HELOCs is the variable interest rate.
+Another issue to remember with HELOCs is that they typically have variable interest rates.
 The adjustments might raise your interest rate and make your monthly payments expensive.
 In other words, the unpredictability of a variable interest rate can wreak havoc on your budget.
 On the other hand, cash-out refinances and home equity loans can come with fixed rates so your monthly payments will be consistent and unsurprising.

-Although HELOCs and cash-out refis have key differences, they share numerous similarities, such as:
+Although HELOCs and cash-out refinancing have key differences, they share numerous similarities, such as:

-- Because HELOCs and cash-out refis use your equity, you risk foreclosure if you can’t afford payments on them.
+- Because both use your equity as collateral, you risk foreclosure if you can’t afford payments on them.

 - Your interest is tax-deductible if you use the funds for home improvements or additions.

-- Both require you to leave 10% – 20% of your equity untouched.
+- Both usually require you to leave 15% – 20% of your equity untouched.

 - You’ll pay closing costs based on the total loan amount.